Tiny shards of plastic are increasingly infiltrating our brains, study says - KVIA

 “It is unclear if, in life, these particles are fluid, entering and leaving the brain, or if they collect in neurological tissues and promote disease,” she said in an email.
 “Further research is needed to understand how the particles may be interacting with the cells and if this has a toxicological consequence.”

-The brain samples contained 7% to 30% more tiny shards of plastic than samples from the cadavers’ kidneys and liver, according to the preprint.
+The brain samples contained 7 to 30 times more tiny shards of plastic than samples from the cadavers’ kidneys and liver, according to the preprint.

 “Studies have found these plastics in the human heart, the great blood vessels, the lungs, the liver, the testes, the gastrointestinal tract and the placenta,” said pediatrician and biology professor Dr. Philip Landrigan, director of the Program for Global Public Health and the Common Good and the Global Observatory on Planetary Health at Boston College.